Pooja Shah Aug 11, 2026

 • Coordinate with internal departments to prevent financial crimes from beginning.

-2: Meet the educational requirements to become an AML analyst
+2: Meet the educational requirements to become an AML Anti Money Laundering Analyst

-To qualify as an AML Analyst, you require a Bachelor's degree in Finance, Economics, Law, Business, or Criminal Justice.
+To qualify as an AML Anti Money Laundering Analyst, you require a Bachelor's degree in Finance, Economics, Law, Business, or Criminal Justice.
 Here’s how each degree prepares you for an AML analyst.

 • Bachelor's degree in Economics or Finance: Helps you learn about legal processes, compliance standards, and financial crime regulations.